Menu

 To calculate the number of tablets needed, we should know the volume of our pool.
 Once you know how much water fits in your pool, you’ll need to know how much chlorine would be enough for each gallon.

-The rule of thumb here is to use one 3 inches tablet for every 5000 gallons.
+The rule of thumb here is to use one 3 inches tablet for every 5000 gallons

-🏊🏼♀️ Capacity (in gallons)#️⃣ Number of tablets (3 inches)
+🏊🏼♀️ Capacity (in gallons) #️⃣ Number of tablets (3 inches)

 Calculate how many chlorine tabs you need using the table above.